Requirements to achieve your CPHR

 Across the nine Provinces and three territories that recognize the CPHR designation, the requirements to achieving your CPHR are consistent, but the specific processes, timing etc, reflect the needs of each association’s member community.

 The CPHR education, examination and experience requirements are designed to provide candidates opportunities to develop and demonstrate the required CPHR competencies.

 The requirements to become a Chartered Professional in Human Resources are:

-- Professional Conduct: Commit to adhere to the Code of Ethics & Rules of Professional Conduct
+- Professional Conduct: Attest to the Code of Ethics & Rules of Professional Conduct

 The CPHR Designation is overseen by your provincial Member Association.
 For specific requirements to achieve the CPHR in your province, contact your Member Association.